DenisYu-1/redis-deck/README.md

 ## Technical Details

+- **Frontend**: React 18 with TypeScript
+- **Build Tool**: Vite for fast development and optimized production builds
+- **State Management**: Zustand for lightweight, hook-based state management
+- **Backend**: Node.js with Express
+- **Type Safety**: Strict TypeScript configuration with comprehensive type checking
-- Built with Node.js and Express
+- **Code Quality**: ESLint with TypeScript and React plugins, Prettier for formatting
-- Frontend uses vanilla JavaScript
+- **Testing**: Jest with React Testing Library
 - Redis commands are executed using redis-cli under the hood
 - Credentials passed via environment variables for security

 ## Plugin System

 RedisDeck includes a flexible plugin system that allows you to extend the UI with custom functionality.
-Plugins can add new sections to the interface with custom forms, buttons, and workflows.
+The plugin system is built with React and TypeScript, allowing you to create type-safe, reusable components.

 ### Setup